zverok/bloxl/README.md

-1. DSL for hierarchical description of spreadsheet data, like "two areas, first of which has column with labels and column with values; another one is a table with header row, body and footer... and so on";
+1. DSL for hierarchical description of spreadsheet data, like "two areas, first of which has column with labels and column with values; another one is a table with header row, body and footer... and so on" -- **done**;
-2. notions of "stylesheets", separation of content from style (somehow already present in xlsx format, yet hard to use ;
+2. notions of "stylesheets", separation of content from style (somehow already present in xlsx format, yet hard to use); cascading of styles -- **next target**;
-3. DSL for expressions, converted to Excel formulae, for defining cell dependencies and conditional formatting;
+3. DSL for chart description, allowing to describe it as-easy-as-possible, like "line chart from this array", working uniformly for data on sheets and data in Ruby Arrays;
-4. DSL for chart description, allowing to describe it as-easy-as-possible, like "line chart from this array", working uniformly for data on sheets and data in Ruby Arrays;
+4. DSL for expressions, converted to Excel formulae, for defining cell dependencies and conditional formatting;
 5. Clean API for modular and reusable design of parts of a report.

 ## What